BKWLD/decoy/README.md

 ## Installation

+Decoy expects to be installed ontop of [Camo](https://github.com/BKWLD/camo).
+In particular, Decoy has dependencies that are part of Camo's dependency list.
+For instance, there are some expectating on the version of Compass that is used.

+If you **are** installing outside of Camo, here are some steps to get you started.

-1. Add `"bkwld/decoy": "~4.0",` to your composer.json and install.
+1. Add `"bkwld/decoy": "~4.1",` to your composer.json and install.
 This reflects the latest stable branch.
 2. Run `php artisan migrate --package=cartalyst/sentry`
 3. Run `php artisan migrate --package=bkwld/decoy`
 4. Run `php artisan config:publish bkwld/decoy`